NIStreamer/nistreamer/docs/internals/fn_lib.md

 So for each new waveform, users only have to write the definition of the struct and `Calc<T>` trait implementation.
-Then it is sufficient to attach one of the two macros - `usr_fn_f64` for analog or `usr_fn_bool` for digital waveforms - which auto-generates the rest of the code.
+Then it is sufficient to attach one of the two macros - `usr_fn_f64` for analog or `usr_fn_bool` for digital waveforms - which auto-generate the rest of the code.

 We also utilize the optional `#[pyo3(signature = (...))]` attribute to specify default parameter values for the generated Python methods by passing it the token stream from `usr_fn_f64` argument: